LGBTQ Issues FAQ

 What is the university’s position on anti-LGBTQ speech on campus?

-If hateful speech crosses the line into severe, pervasive, or persistent targeting of a particular individual, it becomes harassment and intervention by the university becomes appropriate.
+If speech crosses the line into severe, pervasive, or persistent targeting of a particular individual, it becomes harassment and intervention by the university becomes appropriate.
 Conversely, individuals who voluntarily choose to engage with speakers making controversial statements generally assume the risk that harsh or uncivil things may be said to them.